Working from home has become more widespread in the last few weeks due to the Coronavirus outbreak.

 When working from home, it is important to keep in mind these four points to ensure productivity and efficiency.

-- Seperation – distinguish between work space and home space.
+- Separation – distinguish between work space and home space.
 When working from home, it is important to keep these two areas of your life as separate as possible.

 - Privacy – Choose an area that will give you peace to work and engage in meetings.